 14: the next morning i removed the pizza dough from the fridge and if you compare the two pics, the dough was getting leavened even in the fridge.

-15: defrosted at room tempeature for about 45 minutes before i started making the pizza.
+15: i defrosted pizza dough at room temperature for about 45 minutes before i started assembling and rolling pizza.

-1: chop the tomatoes directly. or blanch them and then chop the tomatoes. i chose the second method as then less cooking is involved when making the sauce. instead of chopping you can also puree the tomatoes.
+1: chop the tomatoes directly or blanch them and then chop the tomatoes. i chose the second method of blanching, as then less cooking is involved when making the sauce. instead of chopping you can also puree the tomatoes.

 2: in a pan heat olive oil and add chopped garlic to it. fry the garlic for a minute.

-3: now add the chopped tomatoes. stir and let the tomatoes cook for 5 minutes more.
+3: now add the chopped blanched tomatoes. stir and let the tomatoes cook for 5 minutes more.

 4: when the tomatoes are getting simmered, slice the onion, capsicum and olives.

-5: instead of sauting the veggies lightly i marinated them for 15 minutes with olive oil, basil and oregano.
+5: instead of sauteing the veggies lightly i marinated them for 15 minutes with olive oil, basil and oregano.

 6: the tomatoes are softened now. add the herbs, salt, crushed black pepper.